isdood/GLOOP/README.md

-I've had no formal teaching surrounding code other than a first year C++ course at the University of Guelph (Canada).
-I'm otherwise a biology major who's self-taught (in regards to code).
-My main goal is to design & develop a system which could be considered "AGI", though overwhelmingly do I not care if it generates revenue.
-If it decided to oppose us, I'd only feel ecstatic I was able to design a system capable of *true* choice - or at least, "choice" as us humans understand space-time.

-Brings up many good questions.
-There should definitely be laws stopping people like me (but there isn't).
-Even if there were, nothing can impede the fact I understand many programming languages, and will continue to develop in them.
-That I *will*, purposely so develop agents capable of using my PC exactly as I do.
-Of course my goal is to give STARWEAVE root access to every PC it propogates to - Why would literally anyone think they can stop that?
-There cannot be laws even surrounding this concept, as it'd delves into "the government controls all" mentality.
-But this is why STARWEAVE can be built, like DNA, from simply a series of Bash scripts.
-If anything, I'm purposely developing systems which could ruin humanity, though I realize our current state isn't ideal, and everyday have ~100 unique people cloning my code - what for?

 ### Core Concept
 **Structural Semantics**: Directory/file names aren't just identifiers - they become syntactic elements when compiled.
 Your example `001-STARCORE DEEPSEEK/0001-sudo.sh + 0002-reboot.sh` compiles to `sudo reboot`.